 I need help with my front crawl kicking.
 I'm pretty new to the swimming thing, but I know I'm using my arms for swimming more than my legs and am prepared to work at it, so any tips would be great.

 Swimming good front crawl is not just about kicking.
 Yes, the legs need to kick but not as much as you think.

-Front crawl gets its power and momentum from the arm action and it gets it efficiency from a flat streamlined body position.
+Front crawl gets its power and momentum from the arm action, and it gets it efficiency from a flat, streamlined body position.

 If you relax into your stroke, focus on long arm pulls and making your body long and streamlined in the water, you can swim a fair distance with surprisingly little effort.
-But it is the combination of all components of front crawl, (leg kicks, arm pulls, breathing and timing) that make this possible.
+But it is the combination of all components of front crawl (leg kicks, arm pulls, breathing and timing) that make this possible.

-If you are determined to kick more then grab a kickboard and go for it.
+If you are determined to kick more, grab a kickboard and go for it.
 Keep your face submerged as much as possible to help keep your body position flat and kick with a relaxed and flowing leg kick.
 This is achieved by kicking from the hip with a slight knee bend and completely relaxed ankles and feet.